Central Asian Ovtcharka

 Dagar the Central Asian Ovtcharka at 15 months old, weighing about 173 lbs.
 (79 kg), photo courtesy of Petlove Kennels

 Deja the Central Asian Shepherd—"Deja likes to "guard" the territory from her dog house.
 We are certain that no cat, rat, mouse, hedgehog or other smaller creature will ever pass her territory :)"

-Deja the Central Asian Shepherd
+Deja the Central Asian Shepherd sitting in the snow

 Deja the Central Asian Shepherd going for a walk

 Deja the Central Asian Shepherd in her dog house